lisophorm/BlackSwanTest/README.md

-**Beyond - Front End Developer Test**
+**Black Swan - Front End Developer Test**

-This is over a day of work.
+This is what I could achieve with 6 hours of work.
-There is room for improvement, and for sure I may have overlooked some glitches.
-The IE11 troubleshooting alone took 3 hours.
-So please keep in mind the time I could invest in this wasn't infinite ;-)
+This is also my way of prioritizing when developing a prototype.

 Candidate:**Alfonso Florio**